 Part-time faculty do not receive a mini-sabbatical but complete a plan for implementation of a substantial change to their teaching practices.

-Beginning in Summer 2017 — 9-month full-time faculty can complete their first semester of SoTL over the summer for a stipend.
-Contact Lance Lee at email@example.com for more information.
+Beginning in Summer 2017 — 9-month full-time faculty can complete their first semester of SoTL over the summer for a stipend (payable when the project is completed).
+Contact Lance Lee at firstname.lastname@example.org for more information.

 SoTL faculty implement the changes to their teaching practices.

 SoTL faculty publish their results.
 Publication via the TLC either in a TLC presentation or in a Learning Matters article is required.
 Publication in a teaching-specific or discipline-specific journal and/or a presentation at a local, regional, or national conference is encouraged.
 If the full-time faculty member chose to do a summer term, the stipend is payable upon publication of their SoTL project.

 Part-time faculty receive a $500 stipend upon publication of their SoTL project.

 For more information, see the SoTL Application and SoTL Frequently Asked Questions webpages.